Counselling

 Find out more about our Listening Friends service

-At Pharmacist Support, we offer students up to twelve sessions of funded counselling.
+At Pharmacist Support, we offer students funded counselling.
 The service is run by an independent partner with trained counsellors.

 Find out more about our Counselling service